alokendumazumder/DIME_Autoencoder/README.md

 # DIME: Deterministic Information Maximizing Autoencoders
-_This is the official repository of our paper "DIME:Deterministic Information Maximizing Autoencoder".
+_This is the official repository of our paper "DIME: Deterministic Information Maximizing Autoencoder".
 [Paper Link](https://iclr.cc/virtual/2025/35364)
 ._

 > This repo demonstrates end-to-end ownership of our paper DIME, from objective design to clean, reproducible training, generation, and evaluation.
 The code is modular, readable, and built for fast ablations.